 Configuration testing is not only restricted to Software but also applicable for Hardware which is why it is also referred as a Hardware configuration testing, where we test different hardware devices like Printers, Scanners, Web cams, etc. that support the application under test.

 Pre-requisites for Configuration Testing

-For any project before starting with the configuration testing, we have to follow some pre-requisites
+For any project before starting with the config test, we have to follow some pre-requisites

 - Creation of matrix which consists of various combinations of software and hardware configurations

 - Prioritizing the configurations as its difficult to test all the configurations

 - Testing every configuration based on prioritization.

 Objectives of Configuration Testing